UPDATED: APRIL 19, 2023 | 3 MIN READ

 Does having a gas fireplace increase your insurance?

 A fireplace on your property may impact your home insurance policy; the effect on your premiums will depend on the type of fireplace and your insurance provider.
-A gas-burning fireplace is considered less risky than a wood-burning stove, so they are generally cheaper to insure.
+A gas-burning fireplace is less risky than a wood-burning stove, so they are generally cheaper to insure.

 Is a pellet stove considered a wood-burning stove?